Degeneration of globally hyperbolic maximal anti-de Sitter structures along rays: Background

 The representation $\rho=(\rho_{0}, \rho_{0})$ preserves $P_{0}$ and, thus a foliation by equidistant surfaces from $P_{0}$.
 The quotient

 is thus isometric to

 where $h_{0}$ is the hyperbolic metric with holonomy $\rho_{0}$. \\ \\ Mess introduced also the notion of convex core.
 This is the smallest convex subset of a GHMC anti-de Sitter manifold $M$ which is homotopically equivalent to $M$.
-It can be concretely realise as follows.
+It can be concretely realised as follows.
 If $\rho$ denotes the holonomy representation of $M$ and $\Lambda_{\rho}\subset \partial_{\infty}AdS_{3}$ is the limit set of the action of $\rho(\pi_{1}(S))$, the convex core of $M$ is

-where $\mathcal{C}(\phi)$ denotes the convex-hull of the curve $\Lambda_{\rho}.$ \\ If $M$ is Fuchsian, the convex core is a totally geodesic surface.
-Otherwise, it is a three-dimensional domain, homeomorphic to $S \times I$, the two boundary components being space-like surfaces, endowed with a hyperbolic metric and pleated along measured laminations.
+where $\mathcal{C}(\Lambda_{\rho})$ denotes the convex-hull of the curve $\Lambda_{\rho}$ in $AdS_{3}$. \\ If $M$ is Fuchsian, the convex core is a totally geodesic surface.
+Otherwise, it is a three-dimensional domain, homeomorphic to $S \times [0,1]$, the two boundary components being space-like surfaces, endowed with hyperbolic metrics and pleated along measured laminations.